 1999’s Pokémon Snap was a game for which many fans had a huge soft spot, but by 2020, it didn’t look likely that it was going to get any kind of sequel.
 Then to fans’ delight, out of nowhere, New Pokémon Snap was announced.

 New Pokémon Snap has a slightly different focus from other Pokémon games.
 Instead of trying to “catch ‘em all”, or pit each of your roster against irritating NPCs who pop up and demand you thrash their low-level Caterpie, this time, you’re trying to take their photographs.
-You ride inside a vehicle called the NEO-ONE which takes you through various Pokémon habitats.
+You ride inside a vehicle called the NEO-ONE (nice spin on the original’s Zero-One) which takes you through various Pokémon habitats.
 NEO-ONE drives itself and it’s up to you to capture photographs and do what you can to entice the Pokémon out of the overgrowth and into the best possible shots.
-It’s an addictive formula, and one with a surprising amount of nuance.
+It’s an addictive formula, and it’s nice to see it revisited and enhanced on the Nintendo Switch.

 Pokémon Mystery Dungeon: Rescue Team DX (2020)